 Part of what we do at Winter Wildlands Alliance is keep track of legislation in Congress that affects winter, public lands, and winter recreation on public lands.
 Of course, not every bill introduced into the House or Senate becomes law – it’s usually a long process with several checks and balances – but once legislation is introduced it’s important for the public to weigh in.
-So, take a look at what bills are out there and then contact your representatives in Congress and let them know what you think about any or all of them.
+So, take a look at what’s happening and then contact your representatives in Congress and let them know what you think.
 Prefer to call?
 You can reach the Congressional switchboard at 202-224-3121.
 From there you can ask to be connected to any of your 3 representatives in their DC offices by sharing your zip code.

 Bills We Support

 H.R.502/S.896 permanently re-authorizes the Land and Water Conservation Fund (LWCF), America’s most popular and successful conservation program.
 The House bill passed out of committee on 9/13/18 and is awaiting a vote in the house.
 Although the Senate version is still awaiting a hearing, S.569 the Land and Water Conservation Authorization and Funding Act, is very similar and passed through committee on 10/2/18.
 We just need the House and Senate to vote on these bills!

 S.1633/H.R.3400 (Recreation Not Red-Tape Act) is a bipartisan bill that will update processes and policies on our national public lands to improve the outdoor recreation experience.
 This bill aims to reduce barriers to outdoor recreation access, and improve public land management for Americans who enjoy skiing, climbing, mountain biking, hiking, fishing, hunting, and paddling on public lands and waters.
 The Outdoor Alliance blog has a good overview of this legislation.
 The House Natural Resources Committee held a hearing on the bill October 3.
 It has not moved past introduction in the Senate.